 The goal of the Saudi Board of Radiology Technology and Medical Imaging (SBRT&MI) is to produce the best possible qualified technologists who can safely practice and meet the healthcare needs of society.
-This program was designed to help new graduates gradually improve their field-specific skills and achieve promotions to higher academic grades once they complete their courses.
+This program is designed to help new graduates gradually improve their field-specific skills and achieve promotions to higher academic grades once they complete their courses.

 Several countries in the Western World introduced fellowship programs for health science graduates.
 Some of these fellowship programs may take up to six years.
 For example, the Institute of Physics and Engineering in Medicine in the UK offers fellowships, which are designed for clinical scientists and clinical technologists.
-In the USA, several specialty boards exist, e.g., the American Board of Science in Nuclear Medicine.
-They provide a similar program.
+In the USA, several specialty boards, e.g., the American Board of Science in Nuclear Medicine, provide a similar program.

 The SBRT&MI program is unique and follows the Canadian Medical Education Directives for Specialists (CanMEDS) framework.
 The CanMEDS framework has been applied to postgraduate training programs in many countries.
-It offers a competency model that places emphasis not only on Radiology Technology & Medical Imaging (RT&MI) expertise but also on multiple additional non-RT&MI expert roles that competently address the healthcare needs of society.
+It offers a competency model that emphasizes not only radiology technology & medical imaging (RT&MI) expertise but also multiple additional non-RT&MI expert roles that competently address the healthcare needs of society.
 The Saudi Commission for Health Specialties (SCFHS) has adopted the CanMEDS framework to establish a core curriculum for all training programs.
-RT&MI residents will function in seven CanMEDS roles: RT&MI experts, communicators, collaborators, managers, health advocates, scholars, and professionals.
+RT&MI residents will function in seven CanMEDS roles: Radiology Technology & Medical Imaging experts, communicators, collaborators, managers, health advocates, scholars, and professionals.

 The SBRT&MI program consists of four years of full-time supervised residency training in RT&MI and related fields.
 The training institution must be accredited by the SCFHS to offer the SBRT&MI program.
 The RT&MI residents will benefit from comprehensive training and be actively involved in patient care.
 Their responsibilities will increase with increasing experience and competency.
-The rules and regulations of the training program should be followed.
+The rules and regulations of the training program are to be followed.